 One additional claim is that the GENIUS Act prohibits the Fed from issuing stablecoins—but that’s simply false.
 (Although I share his disappointment that the Fed hasn’t yet launched a CBDC.
 However, unlike him, I think it should compete with private issuers, not 100% replace them with an enforced monopoly).

 I’m glad he agrees that banning issuers from passing interest on to users is outrageous—and clearly serves only the interests of legacy banks.
-That said, Yanis may be relieved to know that stablecoin holders can still earn indirectly from the underlying T-bills, thanks to strategic partnerships between wallets and issuers.
+That said, Yanis may be relieved to know that stablecoin holders can still indirectly earn yield from the underlying T-bills, thanks to strategic partnerships between wallets and issuers.

 Stablecoins are heading toward commoditisation, where profits trend toward zero and end users benefit.
 But Yanis doesn’t share this belief in how competitive markets work.